 #15: Organize Your Warehouse Layout

 Keep in mind that price elasticity is influenced by the size of your bundle, as well as the number of options included.
-If you see particular SKUs being bundled as add-ons (e.g., DSLR cameras and SD cards), consider organizing your warehouse to keep those items close together.
+If you see particular SKUs bundled as add-ons (e.g., DSLR cameras and SD cards), consider organizing your warehouse to keep those items close together.

 #16: Ecommerce Inventory Management Safety Stock Inventory

 The idea is that you’ll keep more items on hand in case additional stock is needed.
-It’s always difficult to predict what product demand will be, and having safety stock protects you from running out of your top sellers.
+It’s always tricky to predict what product demand will be, and having safety stock protects you from running out of your top sellers.
 However, you don’t want to overstock yourself since it will increase the cost of keeping your goods.

 What is the purpose of safety stock inventory?

 The best-laid schemes of mice and men frequently go astray.
 Even if you’re using other methods to maintain your inventory under control, having a safety stock ensures that you’re covered in case of an unexpected twist of fate.
 Determining the optimum time to reorder is also a crucial indicator.